How urbanization shapes the planet

-Each week, cities are growing by 1.5mn inhabitants, and by 2050 more than two-thirds of the global population will be city dwellers, up from just one-third in 1950.
+Each week, cities are growing by 1.5 million inhabitants.
+By 2050, more than two thirds of the global population will be city dwellers, up from just one third in 1950.
 As cities grow, the way we build and manage urban infrastructure has never been more critical to global economic and social development.

 Follow all the latest developments and trends - and learn how Siemens' innovative solutions are helping cities all over the world to meet the challenges of urbanization, climate change, and globalization.

 With growing urbanization, often critical financial conditions and the challenges of climate change cities carry a crucial part of development as a whole.
 What does intelligent infrastructure mean then for buildings, mobility solutions and energy management?